 - Nitrated paper.
 This material is very easily ignited and may be used to produce a ball of fire, or flash of light.

-- A pot using theatrical flash powder to produce a bright flash of light and color with an audible report.
+- A pot using theatrical flash powder to produce a bright flash of light and colour with an audible report.

-- An explosive composition typically containing potassium perchlorate and powdered aluminum that when ignited produces a bright flash of light, usually with a loud audible report.
+- An explosive composition typically containing potassium perchlorate and powdered aluminium.
+When ignited this produces a bright flash of light, usually with a loud audible report.

 - This device is made up of nitrated sting that can been dusted with various pyrotechnic powders to produce a sparkle or flickering effect when ignited.